Admissions, Recognition of Prior Learning

 - The rejection of the application.

-An appeal to the Engineering Institute of Technology (EIT) Academic Board may be made when option 4 is deemed appropriate.
+An appeal to the EIT Academic Board may be made when option 4 is deemed appropriate.